nathants/libaws/readme.md

 ## why

+aws should have fewer knobs, while retaining 95% of its power.

+aws should be easy to use, and hard to screw up.

-building on aws should be simple, easy, and fast.
+aws should be fast, and fun.

+aws should scale to zero.

 ## what

-opinionated tooling, with a minimal interface, targeting a subset of aws.
+a simpler infrastructure as code [specification](#infrayaml) making it easy to use a predefined architectural pattern that satisfies most use cases, and is easy to [outgrow](#outgrowing).

-with this tooling you can deploy systems as [infrastructure sets](#infrastructure-set) that contain:
+deploy scale-to-zero systems specified as [infrastructure sets](#infrastructure-set) that contain:

 - stateful services like [s3](#s3), [dynamodb](#dynamodb), and [sqs](#sqs).